 Who can participate in the project?

-Any public or private organisation from a Programme* or Partner Country** can participate in the project.
+Any public or private organisation from an EU Member State or third country associated to the Programme* or third country not associated to the Programme** can participate in the project.
 Different participants are encouraged to take part in accordance with the set priorities and goals of the project.

-* Programme Countries are EU Member States, as well as Serbia, Norway, Iceland, Liechtenstein, North Macedonia, and Turkey.
+*Third countries associated to the Programme are Serbia, Norway, Iceland, Liechtenstein, North Macedonia, and Turkey.

 Who can submit an application?

-The applicant organisation, i.e. the project coordinator, can be any organisation from a Programme Country which participates in the project.
+The applicant organisation, i.e. the project coordinator, can be any organisation from an EU Member State or third country associated to the Programme which participates in the project.
 One consortium can submit only one application per selection round at the level of all national agencies.

 Is there a specific number of partner organisations on the project?

-A consortium must include at least three organisations from three different Programme Countries.
+A consortium must include at least three organisations from three different EU Member States or third countries associated to the Programme.
 There is no maximum number of participating organisations in one partnership.

-As a general rule, Cooperation Partnerships target the cooperation between organisations established in Programme Countries.
-However, organisations from Partner Countries can be involved as partners (not as applicants), if their participation brings and essential added value to the project.
+As a general rule, Cooperation Partnerships target the cooperation between organisations established in EU Member States and third countries associated to the Programme.
+However, organisations from third countries not associated to the Programme can be involved as partners (not as applicants), if their participation brings an essential added value to the project.

 Can additional partners be included without a formal connection to the project?